picaq/wwcsf-algos/topics/big-O.md

     c.
 O(A + B)

 2. Provide pseuodocode and run-time for an optimal algorithm that implements the following common operations:
     a.
 Generate all permutations
     b.
-Generate all pairs
+Generate all triples
     c.
-Generate all triples
+Generate all (ordered) substrings/subarrays
     d.
-Generate all (ordered) substrings/subarrays
-    e.
 Generate all subsets

-Note: Constraints are not specified on purpose, since they vary with the problem.
-Try coming up with your own constraints and testing if they would affect run time.

 3. Describe an array resizing scheme such that append operations take constant time, amortized.
 Can you demonstrate that append operations will take constant time as *n* grows large?

-4. Compare naive n-bit multiplication with Karatsuba multiplication and compare the run times
+4. Compare naive n-bit multiplication with [Karatsuba multiplication](https://en.wikipedia.org/wiki/Karatsuba_algorithm) and compare the run times.
+See [pseudocode for the Karastuba algorithm here](https://aaronoah.gitbooks.io/algorithm-cracker/content/divide-and-conquer/multiplication.html).
+Hint: Write a recurrence relation for each algorithm.
+The Master Method can apply to the recurrence.
+View a walk-through of the recurrence solution here: [](https://www.cs.princeton.edu/~wayne/teaching/multiply.pdf)

+5. (Hard!)
+How many ways are there to write a valid string of balanced parantheses with *n* opening parantheses characters '(' and *n* closing parantheses? '('?
+For an example leetcode problem that applies this concept, see [Leetcode #241: Different Ways to Add Parantheses](https://leetcode.com/problems/different-ways-to-add-parentheses/)
+Hint: Don't be satisfied with an upper bound!
+Can you get it tighter by evaluating the sequence as a sum in terms of the first *n* terms?
+See a good discussion of the solution here on [brilliant.org](https://brilliant.org/wiki/catalan-numbers/#other-appearances-of-the-catalan-numbers) (You may need to make an account).